-In electoral area G, 48% of households are two-person households, 15% are three-person, 9% are four-person and 3% are five-or-more-person households.
-If housing need by bedroom is defined as one bedroom per cohabitating couple plus one bedroom per individual (including children) not in a cohabitating couple, electoral area G contains a significant over-supply of twobedroom homes and homes with three or more bedrooms.
+In electoral area H, 47% of households are two-person households, 12% are three-person, 13% are four-person and 3% are five-or-more-person households.
+If housing need by bedroom is defined as one bedroom per cohabitating couple plus one bedroom per individual (including children) not in a cohabitating couple, electoral area H contains a significant over-supply of two-bedroom homes and homes with three or more bedrooms.

-While single-detached homes in electoral area G are the predominant dwelling type (92% of dwellings in 2016), they are also the most expensive form of housing.
-The average value of single-detached dwellings rose quickly between 2017 and 2019 to \$575,464 in 2019.
+While single-detached homes in electoral area H are the predominant dwelling type (89% of dwellings in 2016), they are also the most expensive form of housing.
+The average value of single-detached dwellings rose quickly between 2017 and 2019 to \$658,223 in 2019.

-Some electoral area G respondents indicated that families and single-parent households were the having difficulty meeting their housing needs.
+Electoral area H respondents indicated that families and single-parent households were having difficulty meeting their housing needs.